-We all thought that the drama that had happened with “Kuku” and the Chinese community had been a piece of old news.
-However, It has just come back to light with the World Electronic Sports Games (WESG) international tournament.
+We all thought that the drama surrounding “Kuku” and the Chinese community was old news.
+However, it has just come back to light with the World Electronic Sports Games (WESG) international tournament.
 The competition will take place during the first week of March in Chongqing.

 Lack of respect

-The lack of respect of “Kuku” towards the Chinese players in a public game was quite unfortunate.
-The controversy gave a lot to talk about for weeks.
-The Chinese community was so much offended by him that they banned the Filipino player from participating in the Chongqing Major with his team, TNC.
-The government banned him from entering the country, alleging a security risk.
+The lack of respect “Kuku” showed towards the Chinese players in a public game was quite unfortunate.
+The controversy provided a lot to talk about for weeks.
+The Chinese community was so offended by him that they banned the Filipino player from participating in the Chongqing Major with his team, TNC.
+The government additionally banned him from entering the country, alleging a security risk.

-Valve even had to intervene through an official statement to calm the waters.
-Though that did not prevent “Kuku” from missing the Chongqing Major.
-At the time, many commentators, analysts, and personalities of Dota 2 manifested their support to the player.
-Apparently an inordinate measure at that time by enthusiasts of Dota 2, however now it seems logical.
-Since the punishment seems not to have been enough for the Chinese community.
+Valve even had to intervene through an official statement to calm the waters, though this did not prevent “Kuku” from missing the Chongqing Major.
+At the time, many commentators, analysts, and personalities of Dota 2, manifested their support for the player.
+What was apparently an inordinate measure at the time by enthusiasts of Dota 2, it now seems logical since the punishment seems not to have been enough for the Chinese community.

 WESG Haunts TNC & Kuku